Skip to content

 Stateless

-In case of failure of a parallel execution, Flink stops the stream flow, then restarts operators from the last checkpoints.
-When doing the reallocation of data partition for processing, states are reallocated too.
-States are saved on distributed file systems.
-When coupled with Kafka as data source, the committed read offset will be part of the checkpoint data.
+In the event of a failure in a parallel execution, Flink halts the stream flow and restarts the operators from the most recent checkpoints.
+During data partition reallocation for processing, the associated states are also reallocated.
+States are stored in distributed file systems, and when Kafka is used as the data source, the committed read offsets are included in the checkpoint data.

-Flink uses the concept of Checkpoint Barriers, which represents a separation of records, so records received since the last snapshot are part of the future snapshot.
-Barrier can be seen as a mark, a tag in the data stream that closes a snapshot.
+Barrier can be seen as a mark, a tag, in the data stream that closes a snapshot.

 Checkpoints

-For DataSet (Batch processing) there is no checkpoint, so in case of failure the stream is replayed from te beginning.
+For DataSet (Batch processing) there is no checkpoint, so in case of failure the stream is replayed from tHe beginning.

-When addressing exactly once processing it is very important to consider the following:
+When addressing exactly once processing it is crucial to consider the following steps:

-Flink takes checkpoints periodically, like every 10 seconds, which leads to the minimum latency we can expect at the sink level.
+Flink takes checkpoints periodically — typically every 10 seconds — which establishes the minimum latency we can expect at the sink level.
+This periodic checkpointing is a critical aspect of maintaining state consistency while balancing the need for timely data processing.

 new KafkaSinkBuilder<String>()